elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 ### Data Plane

+### IPv4 Datagram

+- Version (4-bits, v4 or v6), Header length, Type of service (e.g. FTP), datagram length
+- 16-bit ID, Flags, 13-bit Fragmentation offset
+  - Networks links have MTU (max transfer size), so a large IP datagram is fragmented and put back together.
+- TTL, Upper-layer protocol, header checksum
+- 32-bit source
+- 32-bit destination
+- options
+- data

+IPv4 is 32-bit so its address space was quickly used up.

+A datagram with 4000 bytes with an MTU of 1500 bytes.
+ID of all three fragmented datagram will be the same, and the fragment flag will be set for all but the last one.
+The offset field exists since there are headers of each of the smaller datagrams.
+1480 bytes in data field.
+Therefore, offset = 1480/8.
+Offset is based on 8 bytes and is interpreted as how many bytes were sent in the other datagram.
+If datagrams are received out of order, can easily figure out what was missing.

+- datagram #1: offset = 0, fragmentation flag
+- datagram #2: offset = 1480/8, fragmentation flag
+- datagram #3: offset = 2960/8, no fragmentation flag

+### IP Addresses

+- 192.168.2.0/24
+- Each decimal number separated by decimal corresponds to 8 bits
+- Therefore, the slash-24 corresponds to the rightmost 24 bits, or the rightmost 3 decimal numbers

+### NAT

+- Network Address Translation
+- Addresses IP address allocation (pun!)
+- Many home networks with same address space (say 10.0.0.0/24) for private network usage
+- A NAT-enabled router has a single IP address which appears as a device to the outside world
+- The router gets its IP address from the ISP's DHCP server!
+- The router takes any connection which uses a device's random port and assigns it a 16-bit port that the router finds in its NAT table of size 60,000
+- Port-forwarding takes care of home servers
+- P2P can leverage NAT traversal for when all nodes are NAT enabled (NAT = hard to accept incoming connections)
+- IPv6 does not need NAT as there are enough unique addresses for all devices

+### IPv6 Datagram

+- addressing expanded to 128-bits (every grain of sand on the planet) from 32-bits
+- before unicast and multicast addresses.
+- Now: anycast address, which is one from a group of hosts
+- 40-byte header
+- TOS swapped out for traffic class
+- Flow label: request special handling of certain types of datagrams (e.g. audio or video)
+- Next header: replaces protocol field (TCP or UDP)
+- Hop limit: same functionality as the TTL in IPv4
+- No fragmentation/reassembly by intermediate routers.
+Source and Receivers are responsible.
+Routers will return "Packet Too Big" instead.
+- No header checksum,
+- No options (use next header instead)

+For the transition, tunneling (protocol 41, RFC 4213) is used (IPv6 datagram inside IPv4 data field).

+### OpenFlow Match and Action

+- Match
+  - Physical (Ingress port)
+  - Link (MAC, Ethernet, Virtual LAN)
+  - Network (IPs, TOS, Protocol)
+  - Transport (TCP/UDP ports)
+- Action
+  - forward to physical port or broadcast
+  - drop
+  - modify-field (packet header fields except IP Protocol field)

 ### Control Plane

+- whatever is configuring the router is in the control plane
 - per-router control plane: ???
 - Software-defined networking: remote controller
   - Every router connected to remote controller server which will install forwarding tables in routers